 Exceptions to the refund policy must be requested in writing to the Director of Enrollment Services before the last day of the quarter in which payment was made.
 A Petition for Refund Exception form is available in the Student Records Office.
-Eligible requests will have detailed information and supporting documentation attached at the time of submission.
+Eligible requests will have detailed information and supporting documentation attached when the request is submitted.